thien0291/json_jws/README.md

 # JsonJws

-JsonJws is a gem that provides support for JWS (JSON Web Signature) with JSON serialization, specifically designed to handle multiple signatures.
+JsonJws is a Ruby gem that provides support for JWS (JSON Web Signature) with JSON serialization, specifically designed to handle multiple signatures.

 ## Installation